Toray contributes low-environmental impact textile data to Higg MSI, expanding industry knowledge

-Toray contributed their process data of partially plant-based polyester filament fabric, one of their expanding lineup of low-environmental load materials to the Higg MSI, to further expand the MSI’s materials knowledge, bringing Higg Co customers a rich and robust tool to analyze the impact of their materials selections.
+Toray contributed their process data of partially plant-based polyester filament fabric, one of their expanding lineup of low-environmental load materials to the Higg MSI.
+This contribution further expands the Higg MSI’s materials knowledge, bringing our customers a rich and robust tool that analyzes the impact of their materials selections.

 “From the viewpoint of a manufacturer, our products are the basis on which we do business with customers.
-Each product features so much variety, for example, shape of filament, fineness, color, function, etc.,” says Hidenori Terai, General Manager of Toray’s Fibers & Textiles Business Planning Department.
+Each product features so much variety, for example, shape of filament, fineness, color, function, etc.,” says Hidenori Terai, General Manager of Fibers & Textiles, Business Planning.

 Terai explained how they plan to help contribute to our tools’ knowledge base: “The main contribution we can provide for tool development is process data into the Higg MSI.
 We submitted our process data of partially plant-based polyester filament fabric, one of our expanding lineup of low-environmental load materials.
 It was our great pleasure that this material was registered in the Higg MSI.”